 - Investment policy: to invest in a portfolio of fully collateralised natural catastrophe reinsurance risks.
-These are diversified in terms of geography, perils (a specific risk or cause of loss, such as a fire, windstorm or flood) and events (for example Hurricane Matthew).
+These are diversified in terms of geography, perils and events.
 Accessing these reinsurance risks is done mainly through the traditional reinsurance market.
 This market is a broker market in large part.
-An appendix at the end of this document offers some background on reinsurance and the industry. - Target yield: LIBOR +6% per annum on the original issue price of the fund's shares (US\$1.00 per share), paid quarterly. - Target return: annualised portfolio target return, net of fees and expenses, is 1month LIBOR +8% over the long term. - Market capitalisation: \$182.3m as at 26 May 2017.
+An appendix at the end of this document offers some background on reinsurance and the industry. - Target yield: LIBOR +6% per annum on the original issue price of the fund's shares, paid quarterly. - Target return: annualised portfolio target return, net of fees and expenses, is 1month LIBOR +8% over the long term. - Market capitalisation: \$182.3m as at 26 May 2017.
 Further equity issuance is targeted. - Listing: Specialist Fund Market of London Stock Exchange (BCALLN) and Bermuda Stock Exchange (BCALBM). - Manager's fees: management fee of 1.5% of NAV per annum falling to 1.25% over \$300m.
-In addition, annual performance fees of 15% of returns over LIBOR +8%. - NAV: monthly NAV publication. - · Leverage: none allowed for investment purposes. - Anchor commitment (a large commitment that acts as a foundation to attract other investors): Endurance Specialty Holdings (NYSE ENH) has a strategic investment of \$50m or 28% of outstanding shares. - Manager: Blue Capital Management Limited, a wholly owned subsidiary of Sompo International.
+In addition, annual performance fees of 15% of returns over LIBOR +8%. - NAV: monthly NAV publication. - Leverage: none allowed for investment purposes. - Anchor commitment: Endurance Specialty Holdings (NYSE ENH) has a strategic investment of \$50m or 28% of outstanding shares. - Manager: Blue Capital Management Limited, a wholly owned subsidiary of Sompo International.